Sports Betting Odds Explained

 Sports betting is one of the fastest growing areas of gambling in the world and in order to get involved it is important to understand how the odds work for different markets.

-Those punters that are unfamiliar with fractional odds might find it difficult working out their percentage chance of success.
+Those bettors that are unfamiliar with fractional odds might find it difficult working out their percentage chance of success.
 It is possible to work out your probability of a victory based on the odds.
 However, it should be noted that odds can fluctuate in the run-up to a sporting event so the odds only represent the probability of victory at that time and it is possible for these odds, and the probability of victory, to change after the bet has been placed.

 The American odds are, unsurprisingly, most popular within the US market.
 These odds work very differently to fractional odds in the fact that they operate separately for favorites and underdogs.
 They are also referred to as “moneyline odds”.